Skip to Content

 What Is Considered Workplace Sexual Harassment?

 Sexual harassment is a broad term that refers to situations where another person’s inappropriate conduct makes a worker feel uncomfortable or unsafe.
 Sexual harassment can also result in unfair treatment.
-Most people think of unwanted sexual advances when discussing this form of discrimination, but the truth is sexual harassment can take many forms.
+Most people think of unwanted sexual advances when discussing this form of discrimination, but the truth is that sexual harassment can take many forms.

 Title VII of the Civil Rights Act, a federal law, specifically defines two major types of unlawful sexual harassment: